The SFDR on the horizon: What venture capital and private equity investors need to know

 Article 9 “Dark green”

-Article 9 funds have a sustainable investment objective for all their investments.
+Article 9 funds have a sustainable investment objective for >75% of their investments.
 So they go one step further than “medium green” article 8+.
-For all their investments they have to show how they contribute to their sustainable investment objective and they have to explain how they assess that a company Does No Significant Harm (DNSH).
+For all their sustainable investments they have to show how they contribute to their sustainable investment objective and they have to explain how they assess that a company Does No Significant Harm (DNSH).

 The current momentum around sustainable development suggests that article 9 funds will become more and more attractive.
 They obtain more regulatory support, investee companies are less likely to face material ESG risks and many LPs favor investments with a clear positive impact.
 Classifying as an article 9 fund today represents an important differentiation and puts investments on a future-proof path.
 Therefore, we see that particularly many new funds aim for article 9.